logo image

 Anstruther is a Town in the Fife area of Scotland, 49 miles north of Edinburgh, 9 miles south of St Andrews.

-Anstruther is popular for its Scenic Harbour, Scottish Fisheries Museum, Boat Trips & Fast RIB Trips to the Isle of May, Ferries to North Berwick, and the Caiplie Caves 2 miles north on the Coastal Path.
+Anstruther is popular for its Scenic Harbour, Scottish Fisheries Museum, Boat Trips & Fast RIB Trips to the Isle of May, and the Caiplie Caves 2 miles north on the Coastal Path.

 Top sections of the Fife Coastal Path are here, 4 miles north to Crail, 2 miles south to Pittenweem, 3 miles south to St Monans, 6 miles south to Elie.